About Our Grants

 - Quotes for the items you are asking for us to fund

 When our funding founds and their deadlines are and which would be best suited to your project.
 You will also need to decide which of our funding programmes is best for you, you can find our different options above.

-We promise this isn’t as scary as it may sound, our Grants Administrator Naomi is always happy to help you.
+We promise this isn’t as scary as it may sound, our Grants Administrator Vicky is always happy to help you.
 To apply for one of our grants you will need to have a group constitution, a bank account, a project budget and quotes for the items you require funding for.